 During her many years as a professional designer/art director, Julie gained expertise in a variety of categories.
 She designed flooring for Armstrong World Industries, paper goods, party ware, jewelry, cards and gifts for Hallmark, and scrapbook products, jewelry and craft kits for K&Company.
 In February 2012, Julie followed her lifelong dream and began her own freelance design and art licensing business.

 Illustrated above in her object portrait, are some of Julie's favorite things - intricately carved mother of pearl buttons, bits of fraternal medals, vintage ribbon frogs, a crocheted button, sewing & needlework tools, a handmade paper medallion, a broken, yet beautifully patterned pocket watch, a child's glove form, a McCoy vase, a Mechanic's Pal tape measure that travels with her to every antique show and flea market, and a few scottish terrier themed pieces.
-Visit Julie's blog, Bricolage and her Pinterest boards to keep up with her current inspirations, interests and exploits with her two scotties, Speck and Sprocket.
+Visit Julie's blog, Bricolage, Pinterest boards, and Instagram to keep up with her current inspirations, interests and exploits with her two scotties, Sprocket and Spott.